ImAKappa/geomalgebra/README.md

 -   [Geometric Algebra Primer (2003)](http://www.jaapsuter.com/geometric-algebra.pdf): Very
     approachable.
-It’s so great I have included a copy in this repository.
-Throughout the notebooks I will refer to the relevant sections.
+It’s so great that I have included a copy in this repository.
+Throughout the tutorials I will refer to the relevant sections.

 -   [Linear and Geometric Algebra (Alan Macdonald, 2011)](http://www.faculty.luther.edu/~macdonal/laga/).
 Great intro to the subject with lots of practice problems.

--   [Guided Tour to Plane-Based Geometric Algebra](https://bivector.net/PGA4CS.html): Exactly what it sounds like.
-A little confusing for someone like me with no computer graphics background, but it’s the most comprehensive (and up-to-date) summary of PGA I can find.

 -   [Geometric Algebra (Thesis by Daniel Fontijne, 2007)](https://pure.uva.nl/ws/files/4375498/52687_fontijne.pdf):